Optimize and Free Up Hosting Disk Space | HostGator Support

 Remove any CMS installations that you're no longer using.
 See How To Remove an Installation With Softaculous for more information.

-Deleting old Backups
+Deleting Old Backups

 Remove old backups from your hosting account.
 Many WordPress backup plugins default to saving backups to your hosting account.
 Depending on the plugin's settings, see if you can change the backups to be stored in a third-party file storage location or locally on your computer.
 You will want to save any backups on your hosting account to your local computer and remove them from the server.